 Sometimes exercise triggers asthma symptoms.
 This is called exercise-induced asthma (EIA).

-The symptoms of EIA are coughing, wheezing, a feeling of chest tightness, or shortness of breath.
-Most times, these symptoms start soon after stopping exercising.
+The symptoms of EIA are coughing, wheezing, a feeling of tightness in your chest, or shortness of breath.
+Most times, these symptoms start soon after you stop exercising.
 Some people may have symptoms after they start exercising.

-Being able to take part in recess and physical education is important for all children.
+Having asthma symptoms when exercising does not mean a student cannot or should not exercise.
+Taking part in recess, physical education (PE), and after-school sports is important for all children.
 And children with asthma should not have to sit on the side lines.
-These tips may keep your child from getting EIA at school.

 A student with asthma should warm up before exercising and cool down afterward.

 Helping a child with asthma stay active in school

 Read the student's asthma action plan.
 Make sure staff members know where it is kept.
 Discuss the action plan with the parent or guardian.
 Find out what type of activities the student can do and for how long.

 Teachers, coaches, and other school staff should know the symptoms of asthma and what to do if a student has an asthma attack.
 Help the student take the medicines listed in his or her asthma action plan.

 Encourage the student to participate in PE.
 To help prevent an asthma attack, modify PE activities.
 For example, a running program might be set up this way: